home9464/chatbot/README.md

 ## A chatbot
-This is a slightly modified repo of Pytroch's implementation of chatbot https://pytorch.org/tutorials/beginner/chatbot_tutorial.html
+This is a slightly modified repo of Pytorch's implementation of chatbot https://pytorch.org/tutorials/beginner/chatbot_tutorial.html